Chemaclass/chemaclass.com/content/blog/2023-10-11-unhealthy-working-environment.md

 +++
-title = "Unhealthy working environment" description = "A non-healthy working environment can have a range of symptoms that can negatively impact both the physical and mental well-being of employees." draft = false
+title = "Unhealthy working environment" description = "An unhealthy working environment can have various symptoms that negatively impact both the physical and mental well-being of employees." draft = false
 [taxonomies]
 tags = [ "management", "leadership" ]